Some applications of microlocalization for local complete intersection subvarieties: Introduction

 {\bf Acknowledgments}.
-The author is grateful to Qianyu Chen, James Hotchkiss, Lauren\c{t}iu Maxim, Mircea \Mustata, Sebasti\'{a}n Olano, Sung Gi Park, Mihnea Popa and Claude Sabbah for useful conversations and comments about ideas appearing in this paper.
+The author is grateful to Qianyu Chen, James Hotchkiss, Lauren\c{t}iu Maxim, Mircea \Mustata, Sung Gi Park, Mihnea Popa and Claude Sabbah for useful conversations and comments about ideas appearing in this paper.
+The author would like to thank Sebasti\'{a}n Olano for many conversations around this topic which lead to the discovery of a gap in the proof of Theorem \ref{thm-Spectrum}.